QUARTILE.EXC

 Examples 🔗

 Consider an array of numbers: 10, 15, 20, 25, 30, 35, 40, 45, 50.
-To find the first quartile (25th percentile) from this dataset, you can use the formula: =QUARTILE.EXC({10, 15, 20, 25, 30, 35, 40, 45, 50}, 1).
-This will return the value of the first quartile, which in this case is 20.
+To find the first quartile (25th percentile) from this dataset, use the formula: =QUARTILE.EXC({10, 15, 20, 25, 30, 35, 40, 45, 50}, 1).
+This returns the first quartile value, which is 20.

 Notes 🔗